-Cardiopulmonary services include a broad spectrum of advanced, non-invasive testing to aid in diagnosis of heart disease and assessment of heart function.
+Cardiopulmonary services include a broad spectrum of advanced, non-invasive testing to aid in the diagnosis of heart disease and the assessment of heart function.

-Services include echocardiography and stress tests, resting electrocardiograms (EKGs) and ambulatory electrocardiograms (Holter monitoring).
+Services include echocardiography and stress tests, resting electrocardiograms (EKGs) and ambulatory EKGs (Holter monitoring).

-We also perform vascular echocardiographies, resting echocardiograms, transesophageal echocardiograms, and exercise and pharmacologic stress echocardiograms.
+We also perform vascular echocardiographies, resting EKGs, transesophageal EKGs and exercise and pharmacologic stress echocardiograms.

-We can provide Holter monitors, a portable EKG apparatus a patient wears for 24 hours, as well as month-long cardiac event monitoring to observe intermittent disturbances in heart rhythm.
+We also provide Holter monitors, a portable EKG apparatus a patient wears for 24 hours, as well as month-long cardiac event monitoring to observe intermittent disturbances in heart rhythm.